Microsoft-Web/WebCampTrainingKit/HOL/BringingTogetherOneAspNet/README.md

 <a name="Exercise1" />
 ### Exercise 1: Creating a New Web Forms Project ###

-In this exercise you will create a new Web Forms site in Visual Studio 2013 using the **One ASP.NET** unified project experience, which will allow you to easily integrate Web Forms, MVC and Web API components in the same application.
+In this exercise you will create a new Web Forms site in Visual Studio 2015 using the **One ASP.NET** unified project experience, which will allow you to easily integrate Web Forms, MVC and Web API components in the same application.
 You will then explore the generated solution and identify its parts, and finally you will see the Web site in action.

 <a name="Ex1Task1" />
-#### Task 1 â€“ Creating a New Site Using the One ASP.NET Experience ####
+#### Task 1 – Creating a New Site Using the One ASP.NET Experience ####

 In this task you will start creating a new Web site in Visual Studio based on the **One ASP.NET** project type. **One ASP.NET** unifies all ASP.NET technologies and gives you the option to mix and match them as desired.
 You will then recognize the different components of Web Forms, MVC and Web API that live side by side within your application.